 Import & Export

 Migrate from other tools easily.
-Import from Insomnia or cURL, and export your requests as cURL commands.
+Import from Postman, Insomnia, or cURL, and export your requests as cURL commands.

 Import from Insomnia